Whether you sell clothing, jewelry, or rare vintage finds, your business needs an eye-catching boutique logo to get noticed.

 Make adjustments and tweaks with our logo editor to bring your vision to life.
 You can play with fonts, colors, and logo layout – no design skills necessary!

 Many boutique logos use icons to help express what they offer to their customers.
 Some opt for silhouettes of people, while others favor abstract images to convey elegance and sophistication.
 When choosing a symbol, make sure it’s compatible with the other elements of your logo.

 The typeface you use will pull a lot of your logo’s weight, in that it’s often the first thing people notice when checking out a brand.
-You may want to consider using an elegant script font, but make sure that it’s clearly legible before committing.
-Or, for a more creative vibe, try using a custom display font.
+Consider who your target audience is, and go from there.

 Black and red are a common color combination found in boutique logo design, as are colors like maroon and gold.
 In general, boutique brands tend to feature more traditionally “feminine” colors, but you may want to go for something edgy and unexpected to separate yourself from competitors.

 Colors are easily associated with emotions, so you’ll want to leverage that when choosing your palette for your logo design.

 If you’re a boutique archery business, you’ll probably want to stick with the traditional color palette mentioned earlier.
 Think about how your customer base will expect to to appear and also how certain colors can make that happen.